SGDInstitute/apollo/content/collections/pages/sgdinstitute/transgender-justice.md

             marks:
               -
                 type: italic
-            text: 'Closed captioning and ASL interpretation will be available.
-More details forthcoming.'
+            text: 'Closed captioning and ASL interpretation will be available.'
       -
         type: paragraph
       -